basho/basho_docs/content/riak/cs/2.1.1/references/apis/storage/s3/delete-bucket-policy.md

 ### Response Headers

 This implementation of the operation uses only response headers that are common to most responses.
-For more information, see [[Common RiakCS Response Headers]].
+For more information, see [Common Riak CS Response Headers](/riak/cs/2.1.1/references/apis/storage/s3/common-response-headers).

 ### Response Elements